kubpica/unity-psd-ugui/README.md

+## About this fork:
+- Updated to Unity 2022.3.24f1
+- Changed culture to en-GB
+- Using TextMeshPro instead of the legacy Text
+- Importing additional parameters like "FauxBold" & "FauxItalic" from .psd to TextMeshProUGUI text
+- Translated ExporterDrawer to English

-## about this project:
+## About this project:
-   As a programmer, sometimes I don't have to set up Userinterface first and then program, but it's not my job at all.The UI designer, like me, does not think it's his job, so there must be a program to combine the programmer with the UI designer.I got a lot of inspiration on GitHub, creating a PSDUnity that fully supports unity3d controls, which will change the process of making UI into a complete user interface.
+   As a programmer, sometimes I have to set up UI first and then program, but it's not my job at all.
+The UI designer, also does not think it's his job, so there must be a program to combine the programmer with the UI designer.
+I got a lot of inspiration on GitHub, creating a PSDUnity that fully supports unity3d controls, which will change the process of making UI into a complete user interface.
 And all this will be done inside the unity3d engine

 ## 1.what this project can help you ?